What Is Demerol?

 As a powerful opioid, Demerol is likely to produce intoxicating and euphoric effects.
 Due to the powerful effects of Demerol, there will likely be many signs and symptoms of Demerol abuse and addiction.

-Signs And Symptoms Of Demerol Abuse And Addiction
+Signs And Symptoms Of Demerol Drug Abuse And Addiction

 Taking Demerol in ways other than directed will likely result in an increase of intoxicating effects.
 Symptoms of intoxication may include confusion, euphoria, extreme calm and sedation.
 A person is likely to appear relaxed, dazed and abnormally sleepy.